 The European Commission has decided that you can cancel your Erasmus stay and return to your home country.
 We would advise you to contact your home university directly.
 There is the possibility of starting or completing your Erasmus studies online if you cannot travel to Germany or have to leave Germany due to the pandemic. you can find more information.

-Many higher education institutions are planning to return to on-site lectures or a mix of online and on-site lectures during the summer semester of 2022.
+Many higher education institutions are planning to return to on-site lectures or a mix of online and on-site lectures during the winter semester of 2022/23.
 As the situation might change quickly and can be totally different in each region there will probably be no standard procedure.
 Always make sure to check with your higher education institution.
-Decisions for the winter semester of 2022/23 are also being made by each individual institution.

 Please take care of your visa application at a very early stage, as the visa sections of the German missions offer sometimes only a few dates for the application and therefore delays may occur.